 Take a walk in the past

-The house contains around 150 paintings and works on paper as well as personal possessions like his plaited slippers.
+The house contains around 150 paintings and drawings, as well as personal possessions like his plaited slippers.
 Drachmann was one of the first painters to visit Skagen in 1872.
-His appraisal of the place inspired many artists to visit Skagen.
+His appraisal of the place inspired many artists to do the same.

 Drachmann was an eccentric character.
 He wore a long white beard and was often flaunting a wide brimmed hat and a cape.
-He had six children by three different women, but was only married twice.
-Albeit his great success, he was in constant financial trouble and had to rely on the benevolence of patrons and his publisher.
+He had six children by three different women but was only married twice.
+Even with his great success, he was in constant financial trouble and had to rely on the benevolence of patrons and his publisher.

 The interior of Drachmanns Hus is every bit as eccentric as its owner.
 Norwegian vernacular furniture is mixed with souvenirs from his many travels and personal memorabilia.
 His friends, the artists couple Marie and Peder Severing Krøyer participated in the interior decorating of the house and Marie Krøyer designed several pieces of furniture inspired by the Arts & Crafts movement.